 Will it Kill You if You Don’t Boil Water During Boil Advisory?

-Last week's winter storm left so many people here in Northwest Louisiana without fresh, clean, drinking water that it's not even close to funny, and for those who do have water, most are under a "Boil Advisory."
+Last month's winter storm left so many people here in Northwest Louisiana without fresh, clean, drinking water that it's not even close to funny, and for those who do have water, most are under a "Boil Advisory."